-Pine Avenue 5 Refutes Bribery to scoop HiPipo Music Award
+Pine Avenue 5 Refutes Bribery Allegations Over HiPipo Music Award Win

 Pine Avenue 5, a Gulu based music label has denied allegations in the media that it bribed its way to win the HiPipo music competition.